razi03/NLP---Youtube-Comments-Sentiment-Analysis/README.md

 - Text vectorization with TF-IDF
 - Simple machine learning classification
 - Model evaluation and interpretation
-- Feature importance analysis
+- Interactive Jupyter notebook workflow

 ## 🔧 Customization

-You can easily modify the script to:
+You can easily modify the notebook to:
 - Use your own dataset
 - Try different preprocessing steps
 - Experiment with other ML algorithms
 - Adjust model parameters
+- Add more visualizations

 ## 📝 Notes

-- The script automatically downloads required NLTK and SpaCy data
+- The notebook automatically downloads required NLTK and SpaCy data
-- All plots are displayed using matplotlib
+- All plots are displayed inline in the notebook
-- The model achieves good accuracy on the balanced dataset
+- The model achieves 88.68% accuracy on the real YouTube comments dataset
 - The code is well-commented for educational purposes
+- Each cell can be run independently for experimentation

+## 🚀 Performance Results

+- **Dataset Size**: 18,408 total comments (filtered to 13,739 for binary classification)
+- **Model Accuracy**: 88.68%
+- **Training Set**: 10,991 samples
+- **Test Set**: 2,748 samples
+- **Class Distribution**: 11,402 positive, 2,337 negative

 ## 🤝 Contributing